Promotional

 Frigid temperatures and piercing winds forced many semi-final round

-anglers to change game plans as most fished the open water of Green Bay
+anglers to change game plans as most fished the open water of Green

 at least once during the first two days of competition.
 Forecasts for